Joss Whedon: Themes, style and influences

 Everybody has a perspective.
 Everybody in your scene, including the thug flanking your bad guy, has a reason.
 They have their own voice, their own identity, their own history.
 If anyone speaks in such a way that they're just setting up the next person's lines, then you don't get dialogue: you get soundbites.

 — —Whedon on giving each character a distinct voice.

 Thematically, Whedon's work often explores perspectives on existentialism, anti-authoritarianism, free will, power, powerlessness, sexuality, adulthood, sacrifice, atheism, misogyny and feminism.
 His projects usually revolve around an ensemble of protagonists, primarily focused on a loner hero who ends up working with others to accomplish a goal.
 He says of the recurring aspects of community, "Everything I write tends to turn into a superhero team, even if I didn't mean for it to.
 I always start off wanting to be solitary, because a) it's simpler, and b) that isolation is something that I relate to as a storyteller.
 And then no matter what, I always end up with a team".
 Examining a typical motif, he says, "I tend to write about people who are helpless or out of control who then regain or retake control".

 Articulating his approach to screenwriting, Whedon has noted outlining and act structure as the hardest parts of storytelling, but emphasizes that he feels they are "completely essential".
 Many of Whedon's altered phrases and heavily popularized words have entered a common usage called "Slayer Slang", which PBS included an entire section of in their article series Do You Speak American?.
 In an issue of Buffy the Vampire Slayer Season Eight, where Buffy travels to the future, Whedon writes Buffy's reaction to the future dialect of Manhattan; this allows Whedon to comment on the series' distinctive style of dialogue; "Buffy blames herself for what's happened to the English language, and there's a lot of hubris in that joke.
 I like to think that adding Y's to words that don't usually have Y's is going to destroy the whole fabric of our society".
-His use of self-aware dialogue to humanize characters, which relies heavily on dry humor and subtext, treating clichés subversively, using misogyny to define the trait of a villain, and the recurring theme of self-sacrifice led by subverting moral icons have been defining to his style of storytelling.
+His use of self-aware dialogue to humanize characters, which relies heavily on dry humor and subtext, subversive treatment of clichés, use of misogyny as a trait of his villains, and the recurring theme of self-sacrifice led by subverting moral icons are defining traits of his style of storytelling.